amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

     discontinuous change of the boundary condition type from the infiltration to pressure.
     The second option is described in the document on mathematical models.
     It employs a smooth transition from the infiltration to mixed boundary condition.
-Default is `"PFloTran`".
+The recommended value is `"PFloTran`".

 .. code-block:: xml